bjcull/bjcull.github.com/_posts/2015-07-10-using-sessions-and-httpcontext-in-aspnet5-and-mvc6.md

 Moving to the contructor you can see that I'm injecting the IHttpContextAccessor and assigning it to my private variable.
 If you're not sure about this whole dependency injection thing, don't worry, it's not hard to get the hang of (especially constructor injection like I'm using here) and it will improve your code by forcing you to write it in a modular way.

-Next you'll see the `Index()` and `About()` methods making use of the Session object.
-It's pretty easy here, just use one of the `Set()` methods to store your data.
 But wait a minute, how do I store a complex object?

 ## How do I store a complex object?
 I've got you covered here too.
 Here's a quick JSON storage extension to let you store complex objects nice and simple.